ahmadfajar/vue3-mdb-docs/docs/components/inputs/listbox.md

 ---
 outline: [2, 3]
-description: A component that let users select one or more items from a displayed list.
+description: Listbox is a component that let users select one or more items from a displayed list.
 ---

 # Listbox